 The year-round base of the Arctic LTER project is at the Ecosystems Center of the Marine Biological Laboratory (MBL) in Woods Hole, Massachusetts.
-The Director of the Arctic LTER is John Hobbie while Gus Shaver, Bruce Peterson, John O'Brien, and George Kling form an executive committee and direct the tundra, streams, lakes, and land-water interaction sections, respectively. ( Arctic LTER personnel)
+The Principal Investigator of the Arctic LTER is Gus Shaver while Breck Bowden, Laura Gough, Anne Giblin, Phaedra Budy and George Kling form an executive committee and direct the four main components of the research including groups focused on tundra, streams, lakes, and landscape interactions.

 The goal of the Arctic LTER project is to predict the future ecological characteristics of the site based upon our knowledge of the controls of ecosystem structure and function as exerted by physical and geologic factors, climatic factors, biotic factors, and the changes in fluxes of water and materials from land to water.
 To achieve this goal the Arctic LTER uses several approaches: